Draft Final Conformity Determination

-A comment period will run from October 15th through November 13th for NYMTC’s draft Transportation Conformity Determination for the 2014-2018 Transportation Improvement Program (TIP) and the 2014-2040 Regional Transportation Plan, as amended.
-This draft Conformity Determination contains a new regional mobile source emissions analysis, which is required under the Clean Air Act Amendment of 1990 when the TIP and/or Plan are to be amended.
-The comment period provides the opportunity for public feedback on the draft Conformity Determination, which will be available for download on October 15, 2014 through links below.
+The draft final version of the NYMTC Transportation Conformity Determination for the 2014-2018 Transportation Improvement Program (TIP) and the 2014-2040 Regional Transportation Plan, as amended, is posted for adoption by PFAC on December 4, 2014.
+This Conformity Determination contains a new regional mobile source emissions analysis, which is required under the Clean Air Act Amendment of 1990 when the TIP and/or Plan are to be amended.

 Approved Conformity Determination for